Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 \subsection{Tully-Fisher relation}

 The Tully-Fisher (T-F) relation \citep{TF77} posits that for rotating galaxies, intrinsic luminosity is proportional to the galaxy's $\rm V_{rot}$ raised to the fourth power. \citet{CG04} showed that not all of the LCBGs in their sample follow the T-F relation when they estimated $\rm V_{rot}$ using single-dish linewidths.
-It would be expected that a star-forming galaxy's intrinsic brightness would temporarily be elevated with respect to the brightness associated with its $\rm V_{rot}$ on the T-F relation, and \citet{CG04} did see some evidence of that effect in their sample.
-However, they also found that some LCBGs are less intrinsically bright than their $\rm V_{rot}$ would suggest, which would not be expected for star-forming galaxies.
-Since a galaxy undergoing active star formation becomes less intrinsically bright once its star-forming episode ends, an LCBG that is fainter than would be expected for a galaxy on the T-F relation would never become bright enough to evolve onto the T-F relation.
+It would be expected that a galaxy with active star formation could have a temporarily elevated B-band intrinsic brightness relative to the expected brightness from the T-F relation given its $\rm V_{rot}$. \citet{CG04} did see some evidence of that effect in their sample.
+In addition, they also found that some LCBGs are less intrinsically bright in the B band than their $\rm V_{rot}$ would suggest, which would not be expected for star-forming galaxies.
+Since a galaxy undergoing active star formation becomes fainter in the B band once its star-forming episode ends, an LCBG that is fainter than would be expected for a galaxy on the T-F relation would never become bright enough to evolve onto the T-F relation.
 However, if a galaxy's $\rm V_{rot}$ is overestimated by its single-dish linewidth, the galaxy could appear to be too faint to follow the T-F relation given its (overestimated) $\rm V_{rot}$.
-This scenario could happen if, for example, an unresolved nearby companion or tidal feature exists whose recession velocity overlaps with the rotation velocity range of the target galaxy.
-For example, \citet{CG04} found that six of the ten LCBGs in their sample that are too faint to follow the T-F relation have companions.
+This scenario could happen if, for example, an unresolved nearby companion or tidal feature exists whose recession velocity overlaps with the rotation velocity range of the target galaxy. \citet{CG04} found that six of the ten LCBGs in their sample that are too faint to follow the T-F relation have companions.
 Since our resolved observations enable us to measure the $\rm V_{rot}$ values of the LCBGs in our sample, we revisit whether LCBGs follow the T-F relation using our velocity measurements.